Application by a caravan park resident or caravan park owner

 The law defines a caravan park owner as a person who owns or partly owns a business which operates a caravan park.

-A caravan park is an area of land where movable dwellings are situated for occupation and payment made.
-A movable dwelling is a dwelling designed to be movable and which can be sited or removed from a place.
+A caravan park is an area of land where movable dwellings can stay if payment is made.
+A movable dwelling is a residence designed to be transported from one location to another, such as a caravan.

 Notices you must attach to your application